BradleyCulley/bradleyculley.github.io/_posts/2024-broken-02-10-the-most-important-thing-in-the-world.md

 </p>

 <p>
     I believe the problem was cultural.
-The problem wasn't political, wasn't logistical, and wasn't economic.
+The problem wasn't political, logistical, or even economic.
     Green Mountain Care didn't "almost make it".
-It was doomed from the start.
+It was always doomed.
-    The reason, I argue, is that the United States is very <i>culturally</i> individualistic.
+    The reason, I believe, is that the United States is very <i>culturally</i> individualistic.
     Paying for someone else's healthcare is anti-individualistic.
 </p>